TABLE OF CONTENTS

 |Transaction History||Transaction history is a very useful tool for any business.
 With Venmo, you have the option to view and download your transaction history for your business and personal profiles.|

-NOTE: Venmo strictly prohibits any kind of transaction for selling or buying goods through a personal Venmo account.
+Note: Venmo strictly prohibits any kind of transaction for selling or buying goods through a personal Venmo account.

 Other Venmo users can find your business profile by typing your business name or username in the search bar.
 For more precise results, users can select whether they want to see only Profiles or only Businesses.
 To appear in searches you’ll need to opt into the search feature.

 Another important thing to note is that business profiles can’t obtain a Venmo debit card.
-Those are only directed towards personal accounts, but Venmo says that they might make them available for business profiles in the future.
+Those are only directed toward personal accounts, but Venmo says that they might make them available for business profiles in the future.

 Venmo business account vs personal account